 Step #1.
 Choose the Right Partner

-The big risk with strategic outsourcing is that the external vendor you choose will determine to a large extent whether your project will be a success.
+The big risk with strategic outsourcing is that the enterprise software development companies you choose will determine to a large extent whether your project will be a success.
 That’s why you want to make sure your prospective partner is the right fit for your company.

 Take this process seriously.
 Allow ample time for research, comparing different providers, and exploratory discussions with shortlisted candidates.
 You should be looking for a company that can deliver the level of technical expertise you are looking for and one that would also make a good cultural fit for your team.